A1) 2 reps at 50X0, 10s rest

 Perform this as close to the Back Extension as possible and load the bar so you can strip some weight off quickly for the RDL.
 Job done!

 Want to Learn More Protocols or about Program Design?

-The WP Program Design Templates are available here: Click Here
+The Winning Program Design Templates are available here: Click Here